Gallery Hours & Location

 Members of Agitator are diverse artist-curators with various racial, socioeconomic, gender, and sexual identities.
 Members share a common goal to curate art work that agitates or campaigns to provoke dialog and generate diversity, while respecting each artist’s vision and self-definition.

-Membership Application: We are still seeking several new members to join our group.
+Membership Application: We are accepting applications for new members to join our group.
+Please email email@example.com for an application.

 Sarah Bell firstname.lastname@example.org